tp-codings/KITTIVIS_3D/README.md

 # KITTIVIS_3D
-This is a interactive LiDAR visualization tool for KITTI data.
+This is a prototype for an interactive LiDAR visualization tool for primary KITTI scene data (protoype for nuScenes data included aswell).
+It should also serve as the basis for the development of a live-on-board system.
 An 3D object detection was implemented based on the PointPillars method.

 ## Features
 - Real time interactive data visualization for sensor data in KITTI format
 - Real time 3D object detection
 - Converter for nuScenes -> KITTI (only for visualization)
+- Environment for training and evaluating models

 | Personal Rating | Year of Development | Languages | Tools | Type of Application |
 | --- | --- | --- | --- | --- |